Atinos31/Booksy/README.md

 Booksy: A Flask Application
 Introduction
 Booksy is a Flask-based web application that displays a list of ten books fetched from the Open Library API.
 This application demonstrates basic Flask functionality such as routing, template rendering, and making API calls.
-Visit the live site: Booksy Live.
+Visit the live site: https://booksy-e420566edb07.herokuapp.com/.

 Features
 List Display: Shows a list of the first ten books based on a predefined query from the Open Library API.